Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 The stories of who she is and how she came to be—vary slightly, as do the accounts of her sightings, from as simple as vapory mists shaped like translucent human figures to the more solid and life-like forms.

 Dressed in a long white gown, she mostly haunts rural areas, creepy dark streets, deserted old houses (also castles in foreign versions), school buildings, and other establishments.

-The legend says that White Ladies are the ghosts of someone whose been killed in the place where she appears and a favorite ghost story topic especially during Halloween or All Souls Day season.
+The legend says that White Ladies are the ghosts of someone who killed in the place where she appears and is a favorite ghost story topic, especially during Halloween or All Souls Day season.
 But some say a White Lady haunting in your own home (whether that's rented or inherited) is believed to be the ghost of the previous occupant who cannot let go of the property.

 The Lady of Loakan